-The broker holds non-persistent messages in memory.
-When memory fills up, the broker moves those messages to a temp location on the filesystem to free up memory.
-If the broker runs out of disk space to store temporary messages, producers will stop sending messages until storage space is freed up (assuming PFC is enabled).
+When an ActiveMQ Classic broker runs out of memory to store non-persistent messages, it moves those messages to a temp location on the file system.
+If that temporary storage space fills up, producers will stop sending messages until storage space is freed up (assuming PFC is enabled).

 You might run out of temporary storage space for any number of reasons, including:

 tempUsagevalue that is smaller than the broker’s

 memoryUsage.
 In this case, the memory holds more message data than the temp store has room for, and

 TempPercentUsagewill exceed 100 percent as soon as memory fills and messages are sent to the temp store.

 - Specifying a